-Can we create all the other datatypes from byte and bytes
+Can we create all the other datatypes from byte

 and algebraic data types?